stm233/D3Pose/README.md

 - train the basic cross-attention model on H36M with NeuralAnnot annotations
 - train the basic cross-attention model on an expanded dataset
 - designed the swin-transformer cross-attention model

+## result log
+- training on 3DPW
+- during training, test epoch loss: 0.022, training epoch: 0.0036
+- testing on test dataset with complete GT as input: 0.1377
+- testing on test dataset with GT in loop as input: 0.14409
+- testing on validation dataset with complete GT as input: 0.02028